 Repeated runs are a helpful way to really get to know how to use Cal-Mag Plus with the marijuana strain you’re growing.
 To prevent the need for emergency correction for a calcium or magnesium deficiency down the line, get in the habit of using a little bit of CalMag throughout the grow.

 The best way to resolve Cal Mag deficiency symptoms and other nutrient issues with cannabis is to catch them early.
 This is why observing your plants daily is your greatest tool.
-But it’s even better to prevent likely issues outright, that which is why you should use a light dose of Cal-Mag plus throughout your coco grows.
-It’s ok to do some waterings throughout the plant cycle without this calcium and magnesium supplement, but you may find better results using it at a minimum of 50-75% of the time just to be safe.
+But it’s even better to prevent likely calmag deficiency issues outright, which is why you should use a light dose of Cal-Mag plus throughout your coco grows.

-If you’re trying to determine how to use Cal-Mag for hydro with RO’d water remember that you’ll need more than if you use tap water.
+If you’re trying to determine how to use Cal-Mag for weed grown with RO’d water, remember that you’ll need more than if you use tap water.
 Don’t wait for the Cal Mag deficiency to develop.
 Being proactive during vegetation means you won’t have to try and treat a Cal Mag deficiency during flowering.

 Check for pH issues if you have nutrient deficiencies